xiaochuany/archette/README.md

 # archette

-GARCHETTE is a minimal implementation of the GARCH(1,1) model with zero mean and Gaussian noise.
+GARCH is a minimal implementation of the GARCH(1,1) model with zero mean and Gaussian noise.

 ## Usage